UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/peony/en_US/index.md

 To undo a rename, press Ctrl+Z to restore it.
 ### Formatting And Unloading Equipment
-In the sidebar, for the device accessing the system, right-click and the menu appears as shown in Fig.16.
+In the sidebar, for the device accessing the system, right-click and the menu appears as shown in figure below.

 ![Fig.16 Mobile device right-click menu](image/16.png)

 * Unload/pop:Both of these serve the purpose of offloading mobile devices.The difference is that the device still exists in the system after uninstallation (unmounted state) and can no longer be found in the system when ejected.The "![](image/icon18-o.png)"button on the right side of the device is the pop-up role.

 * Formatting:System default format is FAT32 file system, users can change to Ext2/3/4 or NTFS format;To use this feature, users need to uninstall the device first.
-As shown in Fig.17.

 ![Fig.17 formatted](image/17.png)

 ### Access Network
 Used to share files over a LAN.

-Exp:Right-click "Music", select "Share", and a dialog box will pop up, as shown in Fig.18.Users can set information and permissions for shared folders.
+Exp:Right-click "Music", select "Share", and a dialog box will pop up.18.Users can set information and permissions for shared folders.

 ![Fig.18 Share option](image/18.png)

 (1)When users click "Create", the folder icon will change to![](image/icon19-o.png), indicating that it belongs to a shared file.

 (2)On another system on the same LAN, open a peony , select "Browse Network"and find the host name of the shared file.When opened, users can see the file that was shared.
-Double-click the file to bring up the connection prompt box, as shown in Fig.19.
+Double-click the file to bring up the connection prompt box.

 ![fig.19 connect-tip-big](image/19.png)

-(3)After connecting, the contents of the shared file can be seen, and the connected host is also displayed in the sidebar, as shown in Fig.20.
+(3)After connecting, the contents of the shared file can be seen, and the connected host is also displayed in the sidebar.

 ![Fig.20 shared folder contents-big](image/20.png)